I Bought My New Home, Fingers Crossed, having No Job!

 By “never follow the rules” Charles L Harmon

-When I was a programmer, some years ago, I was in the market for a new home.
+When I was a computer programmer, some years ago, I was in the market for a new home.
 My job was good, but like many others, the money often didn’t last until the next payday.

 But somehow I managed to buy a new home even though I didn’t have a job.
 It wasn’t easy, however.
 Timing was everything although I had little to do with the timing.